Eczema, also known as dermatitis, describes a group of skin conditions in which your skin is inflamed and itchy.

 Eczema can develop anywhere on your body.
-There are various types of eczema all with slightly different causes and symptoms.
+There are various types of eczema, all with slightly different causes and symptoms.
 This factsheet will focus on atopic eczema but other types are also described.

-The term ‘atopic’ refers to a family tendency to develop a variety of allergic conditions including asthma, hay fever and eczema.
-Atopic eczema is an itchy skin condition that commonly affects parts of your body where the skin creases, such as the backs of your knees and the front of your elbows, as well as your chest, face and neck.
-In the UK, up to one in five children and one in 12 adults get atopic eczema.
+Atopic eczema is the most common type of eczema.
+It’s an itchy skin condition that commonly affects parts of your body where your skin creases, such as the backs of your knees and the inside of your elbows, as well as your chest, face and neck.
+The term ‘atopic’ refers to having family tendency to develop a variety of allergic conditions, including asthma, hay fever as well as eczema.

 It’s common to get an itchy rash in the skin creases of your knees or elbows.
 If your eczema becomes itchy, try not to scratch it.
 Scratching can damage and break your skin, which can lead to an infection.

 These symptoms may be caused by problems other than atopic eczema.
 If you have any of them, see your GP for advice.

 Eczema isn’t infectious, so you can’t catch it from anyone else.